duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 Parquet is also critical to interoperability with many other systems, especially data lakes.
 DuckDB works well as a workflow engine, so exporting to other in-memory formats is quite common as well.

-In version 0.5.1 we see significant improvements driven by switching from Pandas to Apache Arrow as the recommended in-memory export format.
+In the September 2022 release (version 0.5.1) we see significant improvements driven by switching from Pandas to Apache Arrow as the recommended in-memory export format.
 DuckDB's underlying data types share many similarities with Arrow, so data transfer is quite quick.

-Parquet export performance has improved by 4–5x over the course of the benchmark, with dramatic improvements in versions 0.8.1 and 0.10.2.
+Parquet export performance has improved by 4–5x over the course of the benchmark, with dramatic improvements in versions 0.8.1 (June 2023) and 0.10.2 (April 2024).
 Version 0.8.1 added [parallel parquet writing](https://github.com/duckdb/duckdb/pull/7375) while continuing to preserve insertion order.

 The change driving the improvement in 0.10.2 was more subtle.